surtrstudios/spacecorp/gdd/one-sheet.markdown

 These orbits will make use of a realistic physics system.
 The player will "draw" orbits using multitouch to expand and contract elliptical paths which match the needs of the player.
-Orbital duration will be translated from game time to real time and ships will need to content with the threas of radiation, passenger boredom, starvation, dehydration, and asphyxiation.
+Orbital duration will be translated from game time to real time and ships will need to content with the threats of radiation, passenger boredom, starvation, dehydration, and asphyxiation.
 Players will also need to balance the risk of muscular atrophy against the benefits of astronaut experience.

-**TODO: Elaborate on business feature set.**

 ## Unique Selling Points
 ## Competitive Products